Nerixyz/current-song2/docs/src/Configuration.md

     1. Notice the capital 'S', the filter is case-sensitive.

-- `Exclude` will include everything, except applications listed in `items`.
+- `Exclude` will include everything, except applications listed in `items` or any that match `regex`.
 For example, don't include firefox:

     ```toml